cat101/CasaC-Wiki/en/index.md

 ## Introduction

-When I started La Casa C I had two options: use commercial products like home automation controllers, security lighting, burglar alarm, etc. and then spend my time trying to integrate proprietary protocols or use Open Source hardware and software to build/integrate everything from scratch.
+When I started La CasaC I had two options: use commercial products like home automation controllers, security lighting, burglar alarm, etc. and then spend my time trying to integrate proprietary protocols or use Open Source hardware and software to build/integrate everything from scratch.
 Having suffered the commercial/closed approach with my previous house I decided to try the latter.

 Building the system from scratch was a significant challenge given the scale of the project.
 The “initial specs” based on the house blueprints and family expectations included:

 - 40 Wall switches to turn lights on/off
 - 45 Light channels to control 136 lamps
 - 2 Garage doors and 2 doors with an electric lock
-- 2 Mechanized awnings that follow the sun on summer to keep the living room cool
+- 2 Mechanized awnings that had to follow the sun on summer to keep the living room cool
 - 55 sensors (doors switches, PIR sensors, water flood, pool alarm)
 - A weather station
 - A solar water heater